Creating a Database

 Docker is a tool that helps run applications in isolated environments called containers.
 A PostgreSQL container provides a self-contained database instance that can be quickly deployed and managed.
 If you are running PostgreSQL inside a Docker container, follow these steps:

-Access the PostgreSQL Shell Inside the Container
+Access the PostgreSQL Container Shell

 CREATE DATABASE mydatabase;